114 and 118 Sprice Street

 Hello, has there been an environmental assessment completed for the site associated with this development application?
 No mention of environmental or ecological values are provided in staff's preliminary report to council.
 Can you explain why not?
 Is this common for such developments?

-Greg asked over 1 year ago
+Greg asked almost 2 years ago

 Thank you for your questions regarding this project.
 Environmental Assessments are a Provincial requirement to assess properties that have been used for industrial or other uses that may have resulted in contamination and, given the site’s continued use as a residential property, there is no provincial requirement for such an assessment.